cm3/md2html/README.md

 # INSTALL

-Simply download `md2html` and put it on your $PATH.
+Simply download `md2html` and put it on your $PATH, and execute `chmod 755 md2html` to make it executable.

 # CUSTOMISE